meet9614/EDA-PROJECT/README.md

 Explored different types of data analytics (descriptive, diagnostic, predictive).

-Leveraged Python (Pandas, Matplotlib, Seaborn) for data manipulation and visualization.
+Leveraged Python (Pandas, Matplotlib, NumPy) for data manipulation and visualization.

 This project reinforced the power of data-driven decision-making and how analytics can transform raw data into strategic business insights.